kaganbozali/Ship-Spectral-Responses-Calculation/README.md

 # Ship-Spectral-Responses-Calculation(Heave-Pitch)

-In order to run the code, first you need to satisfy the prerequisites library in Python.
+In order to run the code, first you need to satisfy the libraries required for the program in Python.
 Then you should clone the repository and unzip it.
-Afterward, you have to run the tool.py file in the Python notebook then the interface will come out.
+Afterwards, you have to run the tool.py file in the Python notebook then the interface will come out.
 You suppose to see the screen in Figure-1.
-Everything you can calculate using the tool is given below in details.
+Everything you can calculate using the tool is given below in detail.

-**Prerequisite Library for Tool:**
+**Prerequisites:**
 - Tkinter
 - PIL

 ![image](https://github.com/kaganbozali/Ship-Spectral-Responses-Calculation-Heave-Pitch-/assets/104154215/59c83d18-c1a1-4aeb-ab90-9904ca15f10b)
 Fig 1.
 General View of the System

+The program allows you to import your model test results .csv file.
+You should click load model test results on the left-hand side and when you import the file successfully you will able to see "CSV File processing completed." text in the console on the bottom.

 ![image](https://github.com/kaganbozali/Ship-Spectral-Responses-Calculation-Heave-Pitch-/assets/104154215/b9285396-e713-4399-959e-c1578b13e08a)

 Fig 2.
 Kernel when you import Model Results

+Afterwards when you performed a model test probably you will not be able to perform it 200 times so in order to increase the convergence of the model test.
+RAO results that you imported as .csv file interpolated.
+In order to apply the tool you should put the desired number for interpolation to the interpolation size entry then you should click interpolate model test results button.
+At the end, you should able to see "Interpolation has complated" text in the console(Fig 3.)

 ![image](https://github.com/kaganbozali/Ship-Spectral-Responses-Calculation-Heave-Pitch-/assets/104154215/3e7f144c-1405-4c42-9966-7c9dd38cf8bf)
 Fig 3.
 Interpolation of Results